 Dialectics of Enlightenment

 "Changing the fundamental categories of causation from that of local forces to a higher-level concept such as information."
 P.Davies

 Geometry of Logic / The Original Shape: Information+Matter

 Each carved thing of a spontaneously conceived idea of a form which does not have a (conscious) history of thought turns out -in matter- to have a logic of form which is implied: the new physical reality of the carved thing emerges as the 'explication' / unfolding of a history and of information which is implied in the original thought (originally conceived as new).

-In the process of carving, idea and wooden thing are both cause and effect, exchange perpetually and become indistinguishable in wood.
+In the process of carving, idea and wooden thing are both cause and effect, exchange and inform each other perpetually and become indistinguishable in wood.
 The original idea transubstantiated into the cubic volume of wood must materialise according to rules and forces that govern matter.

 Information implied in The Original Shape (photo above) is carved as separate pieces of (its own) information: its edges, surfaces and vertices.
 The Euler Characteristic V-E+F= which is closely related to the the Polyhedron Formula defined by Leonard Euler (1707–1783), states that the number of vertices (corners), minus the number of edges, plus the number of (sur-)faces provides a topological invariant and characteristic of surface and form which does not change under deformation.